 The above public participation activities were completed by the City prior to the adoption of the amended plan.
-The Plan Commission and City Council held a joint public hearing inviting public comment on the draft plan on Month XX, 2021.
-The Neillsville Plan Commission recommended adoption of the updated plan by resolution on Month XX, 2021.
-The Neillsville City Council adopted the plan update on Month XX, 2021.
+The Plan Commission and City Council held a joint public hearing inviting public comment on the draft plan on August 19, 2021.
+Following the public hearing, the Neillsville Plan Commission recommended adoption of the updated plan by resolution and the Neillsville City Common Council adopted the plan update on August 19, 2021.